Liberal Arts and Science Academy: Firefighting

-LASA students are eligible to participate in the LBJ Fire Academy, a two year firefighting and EMT training course.
+LASA students are eligible to participate in the LBJ Fire Academy, a two-year firefighting and EMT training course.
 The Fire Academy is a Texas Commission on Fire Protection (TCFP) approved firefighter certification program and a Texas Department of State Health Services approved EMT certification program.
 At the time of the program's founding in 2006, it was exclusive to LBJ students.
 The Fire Academy later expanded to allow students from 7 AISD high schools; LASA, Anderson, Austin, McCallum, Navarro, and Northeast.
 Students begin the program their junior year with firefighter training, before switching to EMT coursework early in their senior year.
 The classes are "double-block", meaning students attend the academy for two class periods (three hours) every other day.
 Additional skills training is completed in 8-hour blocks on certain Saturdays.
 Students complete their "ride-outs" with the Austin Fire Department.

-Computer science
+Computer Science

 LASA{CS}, the computer science program at LASA, offers courses that cover Java, C++, data structures, Python, web and mobile applications, and digital electronics.
-Additionally, there is an independent study class to allow more advanced students to work on their own projects.There are also many computer science clubs, such as Programming in Practice and Cyberpatriots.
+Additionally, there is an independent study class to allow more advanced students to work on their own projects.
+There are also many computer science clubs, such as Hack Club, CS Club, Raptor Works, Programming in Practice, CyberPatriot, and Women in Computer Science (WICS).

 Publications

 LASA publishes its own newspaper, The Liberator, as well as its own yearbook, Stetson.
 The Liberator was originally LBJ's newspaper; it was named after the abolitionist newspaper published in Boston in the 1800s.
 With the formal separation of LASA and LBJ in 2007, The Liberator became the official newspaper of both schools.
-LBJ withdrew from the joint publication at the start of the 2016-17 school year, due in part to the inclusion of an offensive graphic in the newspaper's February 2016 issue.
+LBJ withdrew from the joint publication at the start of the 2016–17 school year, due in part to the inclusion of an offensive graphic in the newspaper's February 2016 issue.
 However, the schools were already beginning to separate several courses and electives by that time.
 Stetson was previously LBJ's yearbook.
 When LASA and LBJ began to share a campus, LASA produced the book for both campuses.
 In 2016, LBJ began its own yearbook again, and LASA kept the Stetson name.

-Signature courses
+Signature Courses

 Students must take two "Signature Courses" in both their freshman and sophomore years.
 These Signature Courses are semester-long classes, with one period every day.
 Freshmen must take Introduction to Engineering ("SciTech") and Graphic Design and Illustration ("E-Zine"); sophomores take Introduction to the Humanities ("Great Ideas") and Biogeology ("Planet Earth" or "Plearth").